5/7/2025

 Chief Executive Officer

 Sure.
-And so our cash flow guidance is our cash flow guidance that incorporates everything that we see, you know, sitting here today.
-So, yes, I would say that is fully baked guidance.
-As it relates to the spend this quarter, as mentioned, right, there were some pretty significant efforts that were happening across both federal and in Florida specifically.
-In Q1, you know, 700,000 petitions have been collected for 2026 efforts.
+So, our cash flow guidance is our cash flow guidance that incorporates everything that we see, you know, sitting here today.
+So, yes, I would say that that is fully based guidance.
+As it relates to the spend, this quarter, as mentioned, right, there were some pretty significant efforts that were happening across both federal and in Florida, specifically, in Q1.
+You know, 700,000 petitions have been collected for 2026 efforts.
 So, you know, I would not, what I would say is that, you know, that is outsized for what we see moving forward throughout the year, but this really is going to depend on what the opportunities are and what catalysts become clear and more in focus as the year continues.
-We do feel like it's important to be able to lean in and to invest as those opportunities arrive.
+We do feel like it's important to be able to lean in and to invest as those opportunities arise.

 speaker